A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: Hydrogen-enabled Planning Enhancement for MESs

 \subsection{Multi-type Hydrogen Facilities}

 To maximize the potential of utilizing hydrogen-related facilities against extreme events, multi-type hydrogen facilities could be considered.
-For example, Liu \emph{et al.} proposed a hydrogen pipeline hardening and HESS allocation strategy to improve the resilience of the electric-hydrogen network against extreme weather\cite{LiuS2024}.
-A two-stage MISOCP problem was formulated to minimize the maximum load shedding under a worst-case scenario.
-Simulation results indicated that the proposed strategy can minimize load shedding and control hydrogen pipeline leakage risk.
-Dong \emph{et al.}\cite{Dong2023} proposed a co-planning method for hydrogen-based microgrids and fuel-cell bus operation centers to decide the capacity, location, and quantity of HRS and FCEB considering stochastic line outages incurred by extreme weather events.
-Note that the proposed planning method is based on a nested C\&CG algorithm, which can solve the formulated $\max-\min-\max$ problem efficiently.
-However, parameter uncertainties have been neglected in \cite{Dong2023}.
-Similarly, Ameli \emph{et al.}\cite{Ameli2024} proposed a resilient planning method to decide the capacity and location of HESS and hydrogen production facilities for integrated gas and electricity systems with HESSs considering deterministic scenarios under extreme weather events.
+For example, Ameli \emph{et al.}\cite{Ameli2024} proposed a resilient planning method to decide the capacity and location of HESS and hydrogen production facilities for integrated gas and electricity systems with HESSs considering deterministic scenarios under extreme weather events.
 Different from the above studies, Shao \emph{et al.}\cite{Shao2023} proposed a planning method to decide the capacity, location, and quantity of HESS, CCHP, and SHS in hydrogen-based microgrids with the consideration of uncertainties related to power supply, load demand, and device failure caused by disastrous events.
-The framework of the proposed planning method is shown in Fig.~\ref{fig_9}, where data sources related to renewable energy sources, load demand, and device failure are first prepared.
+The framework of the proposed planning method is shown in Fig.~\ref{fig_10}, where data sources related to renewable energy sources, load demand, and device failure are first prepared.
 Then, scenarios used for planning are generated, which consist of normal scenarios and emergency scenarios.
 Next, a two-stage risk-constrained stochastic optimization framework is adopted for problem formulation, where the investment decision stage belongs to the first stage, and the operation stage belongs to the second stage.
 After the investment plan is determined, it will be transmitted to the second stage.
 According to the generated scenarios, the corresponding normal-status operation or on-emergency operation is carried out, and the resulting performance metrics are used for the adjustment of the investment plan of the first stage.
 Note that risk constraints are considered to reduce the conservatism of the investment plan.
 Simulation results indicated that the proposed planning method can implement flexible tradeoff between economics and resilience.
+In \cite{XieC2024}, Xie \emph{et al.} developed a planning problem model related to hydrogen-based seaport MESs, where normal operation scenarios and contingency operation scenarios are simultaneously considered.
+The model is formulated as a two-stage stochastic programming, where the first-stage decision is to decide the quantity and location of HRSs, fuel cell electric trucks, renewable generators, and remote control switches, and the second-stage decision is to decide scheduling power of each equipment under the given scenario.
+Simulation results indicated that the investment of resilience and low-carbon energy infrastructure can bring three aspects of benefits, i.e., power outage risk, system cost, and environmental conservation.
+In \cite{WangT2025}, Wang \emph{et al.} proposed a risk-averse two-stage stochastic programming framework for the economic–resilient planning of hydrogen-enriched distribution networks with MHERs, where the first stage minimizes investment cost by co-siting and sizing stationary distributed energy resources and MHERs.
+To hedge long-run operational risk, a conditional-value-at-risk-based objective is introduced, and on-emergency corrective actions (including energy storage dispatch, dynamic re-routing of MHERs, and distribution feeder reconfiguration) are modeled to enhance system resilience in the second stage.
+Case studies demonstrated that proper configuration of stationary and mobile distributed energy resources reduces load-curtailment risk by more than 75\% under comparable expenditure levels.